 To preserve the festive and celebratory nature of graduation, all memorials of deceased students will take place during the Baccalaureate Mass and not during the graduation ceremony itself.

 7. Transcripts

-Requests for transcripts prior to and after graduation will be issued prior when requested in writing.
+Requests for transcripts prior to and after graduation will be issued as requested.